Dioscorea hastifolia

 Dioscorea hastifolia, the adjigo (ˈadʒɪɡəʊ) yam, also known as the warram, is a yam with long, white, edible tubers that is native to Southwest Australia.
 It is a climbing vine with hastate, spearheaded, leaves and bears green triangular fruit.
-The tubers are used by Aboriginal Australians as a source of carbohydrates, who cultivated the plant extensively.
+The tubers are used by Aboriginal Australians as a source of carbohydrates, who managed the plant extensively in agriculture-like systems.

 After the yellow flowers have seeded the plant is dug up in winter and roasted.